By Jamie Gardam

 The most important liquid however very quickly becomes said in an American accent and the way they pronounce it, because asking for water (see spelt W A T E R) gets you some blank looks so you have to sell out and say it “Warda” and trust me you need to drink a lot of it.
 The heat is intense coming from our mild little island so you quickly see where the word redneck comes from but getting hot and sweaty on rooftop bars becomes quite normal to you!
 London needs to do a better effort with rooftops as I really like them but I equally really appreciated air con which everywhere has inside and the rooftops often have mist fans to help keep you cool in the sun.

 The people there are a lot nicer and more sociable to stranger’s than we are in London plus they are fascinated with our accent but often seem disappointed when they find out you didn’t go to the Royal Wedding (I got asked 7 times during the week).
 The way they say the name of the car company that sponsor the Titans stadium is a word that always made all us Brits giggle (apparently it is pronounced Neeeeeeeeeson) as they do have a lot more emphasis on marketing/sponsorship of things than we do as everything is presented by or brought to you by someone.
-Smoking seems to be a bit of an inconsistency and I wasn’t always aware where I should and shouldn’t be smoking (assuming you can buy cigarettes in the first place as you really need to find a gas station #SoldOutAgain as there isn’t conveniently a Tesco express in the middle of town) as some rooftops let you where others don’t and some of the Americans seen to really frown upon it so you tend to move away from people in open spaces BUT they don’t use bins or ashtrays anywhere so all just throw their ends on the floor which is a bit messy.
+Smoking seems to be a bit of an inconsistency and I wasn’t always aware where people should and shouldn’t be smoking (assuming you can buy cigarettes in the first place as you really need to find a gas station #SoldOutAgain as there isn’t conveniently a Tesco express in the middle of town) as some rooftops let you where others don’t and some of the Americans seen to really frown upon it so if you are a smoker people tend to move away from others in open spaces BUT they don’t use bins or ashtrays anywhere so all just throw their ends on the floor which is a bit messy.

 Now we obviously timed our trip around CMA Fest so town was really busy and as a result of so much going on there was a lot we didn’t get to experience like heading to Midtown, going to the Ryman, seeing the museums or Centennial Park amongst other things so you really need to bear that in mind if you are only there a short time.
 Also the Opry is a long way out of town so we only headed over there as our friend had access to her boyfriend’s car so you need to factor in journeys if you plan to go there.